 Now I know what you’re thinking.
 “What’s so special about a roast beef sandwich.”
 Well, I’ll tell ya…..this Open Faced Roast Beef Sandwich features garlic bread, an oozing egg, cheese and hash browns.
 It’s like Sunday breakfast and Sunday dinner in one.
 And who, besides my crazy husband, doesn’t like breakfast for dinner?
 It rivals our Prime Rib Sandwich and Philly Cheesesteak Sandwich.

-The Black Fin Restaurant makes this sandwich with the leftover Prime Rib that didn’t sell the night before (I’m assuming), but my version features good old fashion roast beef since I’m rarely cooking Prime Rib on a Saturday night.
+The Black Fin Restaurant makes this sandwich with the leftover Prime Rib that didn’t sell the night before (I’m assuming), but my version features good old fashion roast beef since I’m rarely cooking our Prime Rib recipe on a Saturday night.